Skip to content

 You can use this guide to research local houses, properties, factories or public buildings.

-• Think about the history of the property as a part of the broader history of the city, suburb and individual families.
+Start by thinking about the history of the property as a part of the broader history of the city, suburb and individual families.

-• Talk to neighbours who have lived in the street a long time.
+Talk to neighbours who have lived in the street a long time.
 They may be able to provide some useful information about the house.
+Search the internet using the address as this may give you some clues for further research.

-• Search both library catalogues.
-There are some published histories or conservation reports about some buildings in Merri-bek such as the Brunswick Town Hall, Brunswick Baths, Hoffman Brickworks that have not yet been digitised.
+How to trace the history of your house by Des Regan and Kate Press is a useful book which you can borrow from the library.
+You can also search the Merri-bek Libraries catalogue for other published works, including published histories or conservation reports about some buildings in Merri-bek such as the Brunswick Town Hall, Brunswick Baths, Hoffman Brickworks that have not yet been digitised.
 Also look in the index of published histories on local areas.

 Please consider that you might find information about the property that could be upsetting.

-Conservation and Heritage Studies
+Heritage Studies

 The database also contains the records of non-statutory listings held by the National Trust of Australia (Victoria) and the Victorian War Heritage Inventory.